SM City Naga: Construction

 Construction of the shopping mall started somewhere in 2008.
 SM Prime planned to open SM City Naga in Camarines Sur in the summer of 2009, originally planning to pull customers from all over Camarines Sur, as well as the contigious Bicolano provinces of Camarines Norte, Albay, Catanduanes, Sorsogon, and Masbate.
 Its construction was conducive to drive economic growth in Central Bicol, primarily within the vicinity of Naga.

 SM City Naga's original construction site was product of a strategic decision to stir more foot traffic as it was deliberately built across the former Naga Transport Exchange, which consisted of the now supplanted Naga Integrated Bus Terminal and the now defunct dual jeepney terminals plying the north and south inter-municipality transportation, its negotiable distance from the Philippine National Railways' Naga Station, and its strategically parallel location south of Panganiban Drive, the main road accessing Centro Naga to the west and Naga Rotunda to the east, eventually leading to the Pan-Philippine Highway (Maharlika Highway) headed both for Metro Manila to the north and Southern Bicol to the south.

-By April of 2009, all construction operations on SM City Naga had finished, engineered all of the mall's design formally by the SM City Naga’s design team including Design Associates as the mall's designer, Jose Siao Ling and Associates as architects, the Monolith Construction Development Corporation as the general contractor, and DA Abcede and Associates as the project manager.
+By April of 2009, all construction operations on SM City Naga had finished.